The Bankrate promise

 Step 1: Call your credit card company’s customer service number (found on the back of your card) and ask to be removed as an authorized user on the account.
 Depending on the issuer, you may be able to do this through your online account or via the company’s mobile app.

-Step 2: Follow up with a letter that references the call to the customer service line, the date of the call, the last four digits of the account that you would like to be removed from and your full name.
-Should any mistakes be made, send via certified mail so you have some proof of your communication.
+Step 2: As an extra precaution, follow up with a letter that references the call to the customer service line, the date of the call, the last four digits of the account that you would like to be removed from and your full name.
+Should any mistakes be made, sending the letter via certified mail will give you some proof of your communication.

-It’s worth noting that once you do that, you will no longer be allowed to use the card or redeem rewards.
+It’s worth noting that once you’re removed, you will no longer be allowed to use your card or redeem rewards.
 If you have any automatic purchases set up with that card, make sure to go online and add a different account or your purchases will be declined.

 Risks of becoming an authorized user on a credit card account